 Very few people realise just how good the Stromberg is.
 One of those few is Brauer.
 He knows, as he invested a large portion of his student fortune in one at The Rand Easter Show one year (or was it the Pretoria Skou?).

 We watched a demonstration in fascination.
-I mean EVERY time the good honest man hooked in the Stromberg the engine ran sweetly and WHENEVER he unhooked the Stromberg it spluttered and farted.
+I mean EVERY time the good honest salesman hooked in the Stromberg the engine ran sweetly and WHENEVER he unhooked the Stromberg it spluttered and farted.
 Brauer was SOLD.
-He just KNEW this was the answer to his faded-white Austin with faded-black linoleum roof’s problems.
+He just KNEW this was the answer to his faded-blue Cortina with faded-black linoleum roof’s problems.
 Instead of taking it for a long overdue service and changing the oil, water, filter and spark plugs, he would sommer just fit a Stromberg.
 What could possibly go wrong go wrong, and who could doubt this:

-Here’s an email thread discussing the amazing Stromberg phenomenon:
+Here’s an email thread that sparked the discussion of the amazing Stromberg phenomenon:

 2015/08/30 Steve Reed wrote: Re: Fat takkies